otaviano/otaviano/README.md

 ## 🌍 Languages

 **English – Intermediate**
-Understands basic texts and some more elaborate sentences, with vocabulary and grammar at an intermediate level.
-Able to express fluently and spontaneously without needing to search much for words.
+Comfortable with both basic and moderately complex texts, possessing intermediate vocabulary and grammar.
+Able to communicate fluently and spontaneously, with minimal need for word searching.